What is a Collagraph?

-BUT it is important that no one material stands too proud or it will stop the area around it from printing.
+- no one material should stand too proud or it will stop the area around it from printing.
 Try not to use anything thicker than a piece of mountboard to give a good even printing across the plate.

 When the glue has dried thoroughly, give 2 coats of varnish or shellac to stop paper sticking to the plate and enable it to be cleaned.

 2) Inking the plate

 Careful inking can produce very delicate and varied texturing and tonal effects using the different plate textures and edges, as in the series of mushroom collagraphs below.

 Before inking for the first time, to help the plate separate from the paper, rub a small quantity of oil into the surface with cotton wool.

 Because different materials hold onto ink in different ways, it is useful to mix etching ink with plate oil or extender to loosen the ink, making it easier to wipe and thin the saturated ink colour.
 50/50 is good to start with and can then be adjusted after proofing.
 Different materials will require different proportions and each plate is unique.
 Different inks and percentages will also give different effects.